ciscoheat/superforms-web/src/routes/+page.md

 <Header />

-Superforms is a SvelteKit library that helps you with **server-side validation** and **client-side display** of forms.
+Superforms is a SvelteKit library that provides you with a thorough solution for **server-side validation** and **client-side display** of forms.

-It lets use a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, including full type safety.
+It uses a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, including full type safety.
 It works with both TypeScript and JavaScript.

 The API is minimal, basically a single method on the server and client, but is very flexible and configurable to handle every possible case of: